Graduate Program

 Do you provide financial support?

-• Fellowships, assistantships and tuition waivers are available but competitive.
-For applicants with U.S. licensure, opportunities to work part-time as a pharmacist at the University of Florida teaching hospital or other pharmacies are available.
+- Fellowships, assistantships and tuition waivers are available but competitive.
+For applicants with U.S. licensure as a pharmacist, opportunities to work part-time as a pharmacist at the University of Florida teaching hospital or other pharmacies are available.

 What’s a TA/RA?

-• TA stands for “Teaching Assistant.”
+- TA stands for “Teaching Assistant.”
 RA stands for “Research Assistant.”
 Both are considered Graduate Assistantships (GA).
 A graduate assistant is a person who serves in a support role while attending school.
-GAs receive a stipend and tuition waver for a work commitment of 0.33 FTE.
+GAs receive a stipend and tuition and fee waiver for a work commitment of 0.50 FTE.

 Is tuition covered when you are a TA/RA?